 Keep Listening to STA FM 91.9 and enjoy the varied types of music that are played for all to enjoy.

-Tune into STA FM every Tuesday from 5 pm to hear Pete.
+Tune into STA FM every Tuesday from 5 pm.

 I am a product of the '70s, however also influenced by music across the years and many different genres.
 Music, I believe, has the ability to evoke old and produce new memories.